scottgal/mostlylucid.nugetpackages/Mostlylucid.BotDetection.Console/README.md

   - **Demo Mode** (default) - Full verbose logging, all detectors, no blocking
   - **Production Mode** - Blocking, background learning, AI escalation
 - **Tiny footprint** - ~10-27MB single executable (varies by platform)
-- **Zero dependencies** - No runtime required, fully self-contained
+- **Self-contained** - No runtime required; ships with required native libraries alongside binary
 - **Console logging** - All detections logged with full details
-- **Zero-PII architecture** - Raw IPs never stored, only privacy-safe HMAC signatures
+- **Zero-PII by default** - No raw identifiers logged or stored; only keyed HMAC-SHA256 signatures for correlation and lookup
-- **CSP-safe** - Automatically removes restrictive Content-Security-Policy headers from upstream responses
+- **CSP header removal** - Removes Content-Security-Policy headers from upstream responses (see [Security Considerations](#security-considerations))

+> **Note**: This console gateway ships with traditional detection only.
+The full commercial product includes LLM-based detection for advanced bot classification.
+See [LLM Detection (Optional)](#llm-detection-optional) for configuration details.

 ## Quick Start